 Weekly brushing and baths as necessary are all that is required for the Bluetick Coonhound.
-Though little upkeep is necessary, they may have a bit of the doggy odor that is common with hounds.
+Though little upkeep is necessary, they may exude a bit of the doggy odor that is common with hounds.
 Regular ear cleaning is necessary to prevent ear infections.
-Trimming nails regularly will help prevent painful splitting, cracking, or breaks.
+Trimming nails regularly will help prevent painful splitting, cracking, or a broken nail.

 Common Health Issues

 Bluetick Coonhounds are generally healthy, though they may present breed-specific health concerns, such as: